 I am (or someone I know is) experiencing a mental health crisis.
 Who can I call?

-The Crisis Line of Hawaii provides a team of trained and experienced professionals to help individuals in times of a mental health crisis.
-The Crisis Line of Hawaii is there to help you 24 hours a day, 7 days a week.
+Hawaii CARES provides a team of locally-based trained and experienced professionals to help individuals in times of a mental health crisis.
+Hawaii CARES team members are available 24 hours a day, 7 days a week.
 On Oahu, call at 832-3100.
 On the neighbor islands, call toll-free at 1-800-753-6879.

 If you are experiencing an emergency or believe you are a danger to yourself and/or others, please call 911 or go to the nearest emergency room for immediate assistance.